Solexki/tvdatafeedclient-js/README.md

 ---

-## What this project solved
+## What This Project Solves

-I creat lot of bots or software that requires tradingview data and many times i had to switch to python just to use tvdatafeed. the absense of npm package(i don't know of any, i might be wrong) to achieve this always cause me to take a very long short, I felt peace when i used this package to access tradingview data.
+I build a lot of bots and tools that rely on TradingView data, and honestly, it's always been a pain.
+Every time I needed that data, I had to switch over to Python just to use tvdatafeed.
+It felt like a long detour for something that should've been simple — especially since most of my projects are in JavaScript or Node.js.

+There wasn’t a solid npm package (at least not that I could find) that gave me what I needed.
+That always forced me to either rewrite parts of my project in Python or come up with ugly workarounds.

+The day I finally used this package to fetch TradingView data directly from Node.js, it just clicked.
+I felt at peace.
+No hacks, no switching languages — just clean JavaScript doing what I needed it to do.

 ---